(Originally published on October 7, 2014)

 Bookshelf Speakers vs. Powered Monitors

 Before getting into the specifics of bookshelf speakers, it is important to understand the difference between bookshelf speakers and powered monitors.
 After all, they have a lot of similarities.
-You would certainly be forgiven if you took a glance at the R-14M bookshelf speakers and R-41PM powered speakers and assumed they were the same thing.
-Outside of minor aesthetic tweaks, the two sets of speakers look largely the same, are equal in size and even boast a similar acoustics package.
+You would certainly be forgiven if you took a glance at the R-41M speakers and R-41PM powered speakers and assumed they were the same thing.
+Outside of minor aesthetic tweaks, the two sets of speakers look largely the same, are equal in size, and even boast a similar acoustics package.

 Bookshelf Speakers as Part of a Home Theater System